-Something came to my attention recently that really upset me regarding my kids when not in my care.
+During the earlier days of my divorce, something came to my attention that really upset me regarding my kids when not in my care.
 I immediately began writing an email in my head reprimanding and critiquing the situation.
 But then I talked to a friend – more level-headed than I tend to be – and I heard the words that he has said to me before, spoken gently, “You are not the messenger.
 Those words won’t be heard from you.”

 Crud.
 I hate that.
 Not because it’s true and he’s right.
 But I hate it because of this: it’s not that I’m not his messenger anymore.
 It’s that I never should have been, and I so totally appointed myself that role.